-Living in the Southern Hemisphere I’ve always been a little confused about the whole back to school thing that trends around this time of the year.
-South of the equator, the school starts in mid-January after a long December holiday.
-The school year and the calendar year are in sync, all nicely lined up 😀 So it feels a little weird when all my blogging friends start talking about back to school gift ideas in August.
-Well it used anyway until my son went to study Psychology in Canada.
+Living in the Southern Hemisphere, I’ve always been a little confused about the whole back-to-school thing that trends around this time of the year.
+South of the equator, school starts mid-January after a long December holiday.
+The school year and the calendar year are in sync, all nicely lined up.
+So it feels a little weird when all my blogging friends start talking about back-to-school gift ideas in August.
+Well, it used anyway until my son went to study Psychology in Canada.
 Now I understand, well kinda.
 I’m still trying to get used to it.
-Calin spent his “summer” vacation here in South Africa and he flew back to Canada this weekend.
-Sniff sniff 🙁 I’m so proud of him, but Canada is sooooooo far away and 8 months feels like forever before he comes home again.
+Calin spent his “summer” vacation here in South Africa, and he flew back to Canada this weekend.
+Sniff sniff 🙁 I’m so proud of him, but Canada is sooooooo far away and eight months feels like forever before he comes home again.

-I’ve been racking my brains trying to come up with a back to school, or in his case, back to uni gift.
-I wanted to make something different and as unique as what he is.
+I’ve been racking my brains trying to come up with a back-to-school, or in his case, back-to-uni gift.
+I wanted to make something different and as unique as he is.
 He loves fantasy, history, people and learning about strange facts that no one else knows.
-The only idea I could come up with was to make a journal so he could jot down his ideas or write that best seller that I know is bubbling inside him.
+The only idea I could come up with was to make a journal so he could jot down his ideas or write that bestseller that I know is bubbling inside him.
 Something that perhaps the hobbits or even Gandalf would use to document their adventures through Middle Earth.

-How to Make a Lord of The Rings Inspired Journal
+How to Make a Lord of The Rings Back to School Journal

-Just like Tolkien, I thought I’d use those old medieval manuscripts as inspiration for the journal.
-That is until I read that in those days paper was made from new-born goats or calves.
+Like Tolkien, I thought I’d use those old medieval manuscripts as inspiration for the journal.
+That is until I read that in those days paper was made from newborn goats or calves.
 Ummmm nope, I can’t do that.
-I love my son to bits but there are limits.
+I love my son to bits, but there are limits.
 Did you know that some manuscripts were even bound in human flesh??!!!
 UGH, no, no, no – that’s just beyond creepy.
 It might be something that Sauron would do, but not me.
+So onto plan B.

 Plan B – Brown Paper Bags

 The hubby used a punch to make some holes along the long edge of the paper bags.
-Two holes on the outer edges of paper and three in the middle.
-They say 7 is a magic number in Psychology and in numerology it’s represents the seeker, the thinker and the searcher of Truth (with a capital T), which kinda reminds me of my son 😉
+Two holes on the outer edges of the paper and three in the middle.
+They say 7 is a magic number in Psychology, and in numerology, it represents the seeker, the thinker and the searcher of Truth (with a capital T), which kinda reminds me of my son 😉

 And So The Journey Begins

-The first time I tried binding the paper together I tied the leather strips too tightly and the manuscript was really difficult to open.
-Oh well you live and learn.
+The first time I tried binding the paper together I tied the leather strips too tightly and the back-to-school journal was really difficult to open.
+Oh well, you live and learn.

 I found it best to open the journal up and then tie the knots, so there’s some play in the binding.

-Do you make gifts for you kids when they go back to school?
-Please share in the comments, I’d love to see what you’ve done.
-And if you like this idea, don’t forget to pin.
+Do you make gifts for your kids when they go back to school?
+Please share in the comments; I’d love to see what you’ve done.

-Not keen to make a leather journal from scratch?
-I’ve got you covered and found these beauties on Amazon Disclosure: Clicking on the links below, means we may receive a commission.
+Not keen on making a back-to-school journal from scratch?
+I’ve got you covered and found these beauties on Amazon.
+Disclosure: Clicking on the links below, means we may receive a commission.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing ideas to share with you 😉

 Wishing you a beautiful week filled with lots of love as always